UnumID/react-web-sdk/README.md

 **deeplinkImgSrc** (string) _optional_: path to the image to display as a Deeplink button(TODO: this should be required)

 **createInitialPresentationRequest** (boolean) _optional_: Whether the widget should immediately call `createPresentationRequest` on load.
-You can combine this with the `presentationRequest` prop to gain control over when the initial presentationRequest is created.
+You can combine this with the `presentationRequest` prop to gain control over when the initial PresentationRequest is created.
 By default, it is `false` if you provide the `presentationRequest` prop and `true` if you do not.

-**createPresentationRequest** (`() => Promise<PresentationRequestResponse> | void`) _optional_: A function which should call your Server SDK powered backend to create a presentationRequest.
+**createPresentationRequest** (`() => Promise<PresentationRequestResponse> | void`) _optional_: A function which should call your Server SDK powered backend to create a PresentationRequest.
 If it returns a value, it is assumed that that value is a `PresentationRequestResponse`.
-If it does not return a value, you must provide the response via the `presentationRequest` prop in order for the widget to display the presentationRequest.
+If it does not return a value, you must provide the response via the `presentationRequest` prop in order for the widget to display the PresentationRequest.
 (As in a redux application, where `createPresentationRequest` will probably be an async action creator of some sort.)
-The widget will call this function on an interval in order to ensure that it never displays an expired presentationRequest (TODO: this should be required)
+The widget will call this function on an interval in order to ensure that it never displays an expired PresentationRequest (TODO: this should be required)

 **sendEmail** (`(options: EmailOptions) => Promise<SuccessResponse>`) _optional_: A function which takes an `EmailOptions` object and calls your backend to send a deeplink via email.
 You may use the `sendEmail` function from the Server SDK to send the email, or your own email provider.
 If this prop is not provided, the Email fallback option  will not be available.